Table of Contents

 - Rest (10 seconds).
 Additionally,

-You should aim to work out for a total of 15-20 minutes per session.
+You should aim to work out for a total of 15 to 20 minutes per session.
 In addition to these, HIIT is time-saving and beneficial for boosting your metabolism and cardiovascular health.

 Stress-reducing exercises for high-pressure jobs